The-Sycorax/DenaroWalletClient/README.md

 The wallet client provides a CLI for managing and decrypting wallet data.
 The CLI supports various sub-commands (`generatewallet`, `generateaddress`, and `decryptwallet`) and their corresponding options.

+*Note: To ensure a high level of security, this wallet client is designed with an auto-delete feature for encrypted wallets.
+After 10 unsuccessful password attempts, the wallet will be automatically deleted in order to protect its contents and safeguard against unauthorized access.
+(For more details, please refer to: [feat: Wallet Annihilation](https://github.com/The-Sycorax/DenaroWalletClient/commit/e347b6622d47415ddc531e8b3292c96b42128c9a))*

 ### Sub-Commands:
 <dl><dd>